gyulanemeth/bluefox.email/courses/email-marketing-course-for-busy-saas-founders/lesson-01.md

 # Send Your First SaaS Newsletter

+(TODO 60-90 SEC VIDEO HERE)

+Early users don’t just want features, they want proof you’re alive and moving.

+---

-Getting started with a newsletter is probably the easiest way of getting started with email marketing.
-It has some clear benefits, most importantly that you stay on the top of the minds of your early users, and you show progress to them.
-It is especially important, because you have to show that "yeah, we are still working on the product and not goin anywhere".
+Getting started with a newsletter is probably the easiest way to begin with email marketing.
+It has some clear benefits: it keeps you on top of your early users’ minds and shows them that you’re making progress.
+That’s especially important in the early days!
+You want your users to feel confident that *yes, we’re still working on the product and we’re not going anywhere*.

-Later, these newsletters can lay the foundation of your automations, but more importantly, it can help you to build a habit.
-It helps to build consistency.
+Later, these newsletters can lay the foundation for automations, but their biggest value early on is building the habit.
+Email becomes part of your regular marketing activity, and more importantly, part of your product experience.

-The goal of this lesson is to get started with a simple newsletter, and build up a habit that email marketing will be part of your marketing activities, and even more importantly, email communication will be part of your product.
+The goal of this lesson is simple: send out your first newsletter, start building consistency, and make email communication a natural part of your SaaS.

 ## Defining Your Lists